falinwang/SI507_FinalProject/Proposal_FinalProject.md

 ----------
 ## Overall

-My project will …include a few sentences to summarize what the Flask app you’re building in your project will do/deal with/show.
-The project will allow users to specify what users can see, click on, understand, do (in less than 5 sentences).
+My project will present a database of Marvel superhero characters and the movies.
+There will be a route for looking for the superheroes' information and description, and another route will be the presentation of past and upcoming Marvel movies.
+The user can click into their favorite character to check his/her superpower, history, background story and also be able to see what movies he/she were in or they can also click into their favorite movie to see what characters were in there.

-I want to focus on … visualizing an existing dataset to make it understandable, collecting data from user input, sourcing data from a website or API based on user input and processing it, or any other specifics of what your focus will be for this application.
+I want to focus on sourcing data from a website or API based on user input and processing it.

 ## Interface description
-- Route 1: /route/route   →
+- Route 1: /index   →
-  This page will show the information here, a brief description.
+  Homepage that shows the upcoming Marvel movies.

-- Route 2: /route/route  →
+- Route 2: /superhero/<name>  →
-  This page will show the information here, a brief description.
+  The introduction of superheroes.

-- Route 3: /route/route  →
+- Route 3: /movie/<name>  →
-  This page will show the information here, a brief description.
+  The introduction of movies.